Ocean Sky Chan Monastery: Location and history

-Ocean Sky is located in Little Baguio, Greenhills, in the city of San Juan.
-The five-story building, built to be spacious, bright and elegant, has a meditation hall and auditorium to accommodate hundreds of people doing Chan meditation, or for listening to Buddhist scripture.
+Ocean Sky is located in Barangay Little Baguio, San Juan City, near the Greenhills district.
+The five-storey building, built to be spacious, bright and elegant, has a meditation hall and auditorium to accommodate hundreds of people doing Chan meditation, or for listening to Buddhist scripture.
 Since its inception, it has offered meditation classes in Chinese and English; Buddhist chanting classes, children's summer programs and summer camps, meditation retreats and other activities, hoping to inspire Buddhist virtues in all.

-The female monastics all graduated from the Taiwan Institute of Buddhist Studies; their goal is to the spread compassion.
+The resident female monastics all graduated from the Taiwan Institute of Buddhist Studies; their goal is to the spread compassion.
 The "Four Tenets of Chung Tai" serve as the basis of the monastery's teaching method, aiming for purification of the human mind, and the realization of life's true value and meaning.

 The Four Tenets of Chung Tai (中台四箴行──敬、慈、和、真):

 To Elders be Respectful; To Juniors be Kind; With All Humanity be Harmonious; In all Endeavours be True.